 The role of mathematics, which is seamlessly woven into the laws of nature, seems to have been done by deliberate design.
 It does not seem to be possible that this is a result of blind forces.
 The popular English physicist Paul Davies, who is a religious agnostic, is deeply impressed by this.
 He says:

 “It is hard to resist the impression that the present structure of the universe, apparently so sensitive to minor alterations in the numbers, has been rather carefully thought out.
 The seemingly miraculous concurrence of numerical values that nature has assigned to her fundamental constants must remain the most compelling evidence for an element of cosmic design.”

 Alexander Tsiaras, an adjunct professor at the Yale Department of Medicine, did a twenty-minute TED Talk presentation with a video on the fetal stages from conception to birth.
-The video compresses nine months of growth and development into a nine-minute film, and it can be watched on YouTube or on the TED Talk site at the following link:
+The video compresses nine months of growth and development into a nine-minute film, and it can be watched on YouTube or on TED Talks.

 Tsiaras was very much aware of all the intricacies required to direct this type of project.
 He says:

 “The complexity of the mathematical models of how these things are done is beyond human comprehension.
 Even though I am a mathematician, I look at this with marvel: How do these instruction sets not make mistakes as they build what is us?
 It’s a mystery, it’s magic, it’s divinity.”